 - Acne may start to appear.

-In girls, stage 5 usually happens around age 15.
+In females, stage 5 usually happens around age 15.
 Changes include:

 - Breasts reach approximate adult size and shape, though breasts can continue to change through age 18.

-- Periods become regular after six months to two years.
+- Periods become regular after 6 months to 2 years.

-- Girls reach adult height one to two years after their first period.
+- Females reach adult height 1 to 2 years after their first period.

 - Pubic hair fills out to reach the inner thighs.